 Botxo: This term refers to Bilbao, a city enclosed between mountains as if it were at the bottom of a trench

 Pintxo: Usually refers to a slice of bread with some food on top of it.

 Pintxo-Pote: Combination of a pintxo and a drink.

-Gabarra: The “gabarra” is a typical boat in the port areas for loading and unloading godos.
-In Bilbao, they are also used for celebrating football titles of its team, Athletic de Bilbao.
+Gabarra: The “gabarra” is a typical boat in the port areas for loading and unloading goods.
+In Bilbao, they are also used for celebrating the football titles of its team, Athletic de Bilbao.

 Fosterito: This is the name given to the entrances of the metro of Bilbao built by British architect Norman Foster.

 Bollo de Mantequilla: Typical sweet from Bilbao.
-It is a type of sugared brioche filled with a butter cream.
+It is a type of sugared brioche filled with buttercream.